Undergraduate Programs Overview

 The department has been educating undergraduate students since 1970.
 Each student has the opportunity for personal growth through the balance of strong academic programs, independent studies, field experiences, and fort hose who meet the requirements, the department’s Honors Program.
 Students are encouraged to develop team building and leadership skills by participating in student organizations such as the department’s Nutrition Club, independent studies, and field experiences.

-Students who are interested in transferring to Nutritional Sciences majors can contact the Undergraduate Program Director Dr. Rhonda Brownbill for any questions related to our undergraduate programs.
+Students who are interested in transferring to Nutritional Sciences majors can contact the Undergraduate Program Director Dr. Rhonda Puglisi for any questions related to our undergraduate programs.